 As per the field records maintained by FMU Unit In-charge and field observations, there is no evidence of encroachment into FMU area.
-In the previous plan period, FMU has protected 3057.07 ha as wildlife habitat protection, 5734.56 ha as soil protection, about 239.59 ha as local water supply protection and Riparian reserve of 671.75 ha.
-Total of 179.55 ha has been identified as Ecosystem reserve area.
-Although there were some incidents of cable lines being installed inside reserve areas but no major disturbance was observed.
+In the previous plan period, total area of 475.28 ha as soil protection, about 1383.70 ha as local water and stream protection.
+Although there were some incidents of cable lines being installed inside protected areas but no major disturbance was observed.
 Therefore, UICs are recommended to strictly prohibit any commercial nor rural marking inside reserve in future.
-For this plan the due to FMU boundary realignment the reserve areas are reduced to 176.81 ha.
-The reserve plot will be used for to study ecology and aesthetic value of undisturbed forest in future.